 - Look at a few pianos in your price range.
 You might fall for the first one but see as many as possible.

 - Ask to remove the front panel.
-Two catches one on either side inside the top of the front door, lift it off carefully so as not to nick anything or anyone.
+Undo the catches on either side inside the top of the front door, lift it off carefully so as not to nick anything or anyone.
 Ask permission to lean it against a wall out of the way.

 - Inspect the tuning pins to see that they are all original (same fatness and colour) and all the coils where the strings attach are original and not missing any.
 You don’t want to see any replaced shiny ones nor any missing coils.
 Also check that the bottom of the coil is not flush up against the metal plate (or wooden pin block depending on the configuration).
 A scant 1/4″ minimum means nobody has tapped in the pin to combat a faulty pin block.
 You don’t want to have to spend £1500 on restringing.

 - How are the hammers and shanks?
 You won’t easily see them in the case of birdcage pianos but try to peer inside there.
 You don’t want to see any replaced parts in there as with the tuning pins and strings.
 Check the top few hammers.
 Are they worn down to the wood?
 A bad sign!!
 Old hammers can be reshaped to restore the former glorious tone on most pianos unless there’s no felt left to shape (see my short video on hammer shaping http://tunerben.com/shape-piano-hammers/).